Photo: Foster Parrots, Ltd.

 Individuals who have witnessed a disturbing situation often contact the AWC to request assistance on behalf of birds living in substandard conditions.

-When this approach is unsuccessful, or not an option, it may be necessary to identify and contact agencies that have the authority to investigate and intervene when or if there is a violation of federal, state, or local laws or statutes.
-However, if a legal violation cannot be cited, there may be little that can be done despite the fact that the animal(s) is not receiving quality care.
+When this approach is unsuccessful, contact agencies that have the authority to intervene and to determine if any federal, state, or local laws are being violated.
+However, if a legal violation cannot be cited, there may be little that can be done despite the fact that animals are not receiving quality care.

-Often people are tempted to purchase an animal to rescue him or her from a bad situation.
-While this may end the suffering of that individual animal, it rewards the animal’s guardian who may merely then obtain or breed other animal who will be similarly mistreated.
+Often people are tempted to purchase an animal from a bad situation.
+While this may end the suffering of that individual animal, it rewards the animal’s guardian, who may merely then obtain or breed other animal that will be similarly mistreated.
 Carefully weigh these factors in making your decision.

-Do not disseminate your concerns or observations widely over the internet, or share them with lists or talk groups.
-This could end up undermining the efforts of humane enforcement agencies to undertake a thorough, and effective investigation.
+Do not disseminate your concerns or observations widely over the internet.
+This could end up undermining the efforts of humane enforcement agencies to undertake a thorough and effective investigation.

-If you have witnessed animal cruelty, neglect, substandard conditions, or an animal in severe distress anywhere, keep detailed records of your observations.
-This will be crucial to building your case to demonstrate a pattern or abuse and/or neglect when contacting law enforcement or humane authorities.
-Minimal observations should include:
+Instead, keep a detailed account of your observations, including photos if possible.
+This will be crucial to building your case and demonstrating a pattern of abuse or neglect when contacting humane law enforcement authorities.

 Know the Law

 Moreover, animals housed in retail pet facilities are not afforded protection under the federal Animal Welfare Act.
-In the absence of federal regulation each of the 50 states and the District of Columbia has enacted its own unique animal anti-cruelty statute and 27 states have enacted laws that establish some form of humane care standards for animal kept at pet shops.
-The quality and scope of these laws vary from state to state as does enforcement.
-For example, only five states (AZ, CO, KS, NH, VA) require that sick or injured animals receive veterinary care, and while fifteen states prohibit the sale of some unweaned animals (animals unable to feed themselves) most limit the restriction to puppies and kittens under the age of eight weeks and only one state (CA) addresses the sale of unweaned birds despite the serious animal welfare concerns associated with this practice.
+In the absence of federal regulation, each of the 50 states and the District of Columbia has enacted its own unique animal anti-cruelty statute and 27 states have enacted laws that establish some form of humane care standards for animal kept at pet shops.
+The quality, scope and enforcement of these laws vary from state to state.
+Refer to this handy map of state pet shops laws for laws covering birds.

-Incidents involving substandard care of animals in pet shops are routinely reported to animal welfare organizations but few are actually investigated by law enforcement authorities and often the conditions, while cruel and inappropriate, do not actually violate any laws in the state where the store is located.
-Often complaints come from employees or other individuals who “don’t want to get involved.”
-However, without their testimony or “proof’ in the form of photographs, videotape, or other witnesses, the situation can be easily covered up before humane investigators arrive.
-When reported to management authorities, cases are often downplayed or outright denied.
-Sadly, even if violations are reported to law enforcement agencies, too few are adequately investigated or result in charges being filed.
+Employees or other individuals who “don’t want to get involved” frequently report complaints.
+However, without their testimony or “proof’ in the form of photographs, videotape, or other evidence, situations can be easily covered up before humane investigators arrive.
+Even when violations are reported to law enforcement agencies, too few are adequately investigated or result in charges being filed.

 Research Animal Protection Laws & Statutes

-For help with defining specific laws and ordinances that apply birds and other animals in specific states, or to research laws and statutes pertaining to animal welfare in your state, review the following resources:
+For help with defining specific laws and ordinances that apply birds review these links: